acoppes/acoppes/site/_drafts/earlyaccess-announcement-and-whatsnext-draft.markdown

 Following [How to market a Game](https://howtomarketagame.com/) Chris Zukowski :raised_hands: and other developers' advice, this year I decided to try to participate in as many steam festivals as possible.
 At the same time, I wanted to use those festivals as moments to announce important dates to get more attention and to have more chances to participate in the event since some of them give priority to new announcements.

-For example, last year I released the Demo but didn't want to announce it too loud because the demo wasn't super ready, the objective was starting having more people playing the game.
+For example, last year I released the Demo but didn't want to announce it too loud because it wasn't super ready, the objective was starting having more people playing the game.
 But for that reason, I never announced it properly and lost an opportunity.
-If I could travel back in time I would continue working with the private playtest until the Demo was in a state I was ok doing a big announcement.
+If I could travel back in time I would continue working with the private playtest until the Demo was in a state I was ok doing a proper announcement.

 The objective is to reach 10k wishlists for EA release and being in festivals is super important for that.

 In February, I participated in the [Tiny Roguelikes 2026 Event](https://store.steampowered.com/developer/rogueduck/sale/TinyRoguelikes2026) and that went really well, considering the game was in the category with most games (action roguelikes) it got ~650 wishlists which was like 1/6 of my total wishlists at that time.
-I didn't have to do extra work for that festival, I just submitted the game and was lucky they selected it.
+I didn't have to do extra work for that festival, I just submitted the game and was lucky to be selected.

 <div class="post-image">
   <img src="/assets/shipminer/earlyaccess-announcement/tinyroguelikes-wishlists.png" width="100%" />